Infective Endocarditis (IE)

 c) Enterococci.

-d) The HACEK group of fastidious gram-negative organisms (Haemophilus spp, Aggregatibacter [formerly Actinobacillus] spp, Cardiobacterium hominis, Eikenella corrodens, and Kingella spp).
+d) The HACEK group of fastidious gram-negative organisms (Haemophilus spp, Aggregatibacter [previously known as Actinobacillus] spp, Cardiobacterium hominis, Eikenella corrodens, and Kingella spp).

 e) Non-HACEK gram-negative bacteria.